 - Are you working towards improving social response times?
 If so features such as automations or intelligent workflows are useful. .

 - What are your reporting requirements?
 Make sure the platform can produce the information you require in the correct format.
-Will you want to use the data to calculate ROI and measure growth in social engagement?
+Will you want to use the data to measure ROI and track growth in social engagement?

 - Will your staff be able to use the platform?
 Ensure the platform meets the usability levels that your staff requires.
 If they find it unintuitive or difficult, it probably won't work in a pressurised customer service environment.